makyo/stimmtausch/docs/config.md

     * `script` (*string* required for scripts) - the path of a script/executable to run (*not implemented*)

     * `macro` (*string* required for macros) - the name of a macro to run (*not implemented*)

+Notes
+:   As a note, for the time being due to a [bug](https://github.com/makyo/stimmtausch/issues/62), list more specific (e.g: names, single words) hilite triggers after more general triggers that hilite the whole line, or hiliting may stop partway through.

 **Example**